Did You Know?

-Grade 6 or above in GCSE English Language and GCSE English Literature.
+Grade 6 or above in GCSE English Language and preferably GCSE English Literature.

 What will I study?

-A level English Literature offers you the opportunity to explore a wide variety of texts, from modern pieces by new and innovative authors to writers such as Shakespeare and Chaucer.
-You will be encouraged to develop your own opinions of texts and shown how to search literature for evidence to support your ideas.
-We will also help you to develop your writing styles and essay techniques.
-Participation in group work and presentations is also an important part of the course.
+English Literature offers you the opportunity to explore a wide variety of poems, plays and novels, from modern pieces by new and innovative authors to writers such as Shakespeare.
+You will be encouraged to develop your own opinions and be shown how to search literature for evidence to support your ideas.
+You will study Love Through the Ages for paper one and Texts in Shared Contexts for paper two, assessed through examination.
+You will also undertake the Non-Examined Assessment (NEA).
+This will take the form of an independent critical study of texts across time.

-English is a valuable all-purpose subject, leading to many degree courses and future careers in a variety of areas including law, science and medicine.
-If you wish to study for a degree in English, this course is essential.
+English is a valuable ‘all purpose’ subject, leading to many HE courses and future careers in a variety of areas including law, science and medicine.
+If you wish to study for a degree in English Literature, this course is essential.